Updated on June 20, 2025

 • Thiel-Behnke dystrophy

-Stromal corneal dystrophies primarily impact the stroma.
-However, the condition can expand to anterior corneal layers and involve Descemet’s membrane and the endothelium.
+While it primarily affects the stroma, this condition can expand to the posterior corneal layers, which involve Descemet’s membrane and the endothelium.

 According to the International Committee for Classification of Corneal Dystrophies (IC3D), there are many different subsets of stromal corneal dystrophies, including: